Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 Stage 2: The Technical Screen (45 to 60 minutes)

 The most important thing to know going in: pseudocode is not accepted.
-Your solution must compile, run, and produce correct output.
+Exponent's writeup is explicit: "your code must run.
+Airbnb doesn't accept pseudocode."
 Some companies give partial credit for a well-reasoned approach.
 Airbnb does not.
-If the code doesn't work, it doesn't count.
 You can't finish a half-built bridge and announce that the load-bearing section would have worked if you had time.

 What the Technical Screen Actually Tests